 “Variation C” delivered great results with 27.8% increase in category-to-product conversions and 9.6% growth in mobile sales.
 It also delivered improvements to most of the engagement metrics such as pages per session or time on site.

 “Variation C” combined all improvements and had 95.8% of being the best after 21 days of A/B testing.

 Site search data showed that a large number of their search is happening on category pages.
 It was important especially on mobile because customer very often uses search or abandon the site instead.

-We analyzed the search terms on different category pages and discover customers often search for products in the specific category.
-They basically used it instead of category filters.
+We analyzed the search terms on different category pages and discovered that customers often search for products in the specific category.
+They used it instead of category filters.

-Our hypothesis was that creating category specific search feature that is always visible on mobile will increase the number of visitors using the search feature, improve the search results, and increase search to product click through rates.
+Our hypothesis was that creating category specific search feature that is always visible on mobile would increase the number of visitors using the search feature, improve the search results, and increase search to product click-through rates.

-We created “Variation A” that includes a fixed search banner on mobile so even if a visitor scrolls down, it’ll be just one click away.
+We created “Variation A” that includes a fixed search banner on mobile.
+Even if a visitor scrolls down, it’ll be just one click away.
 We also allowed customers to search only in the current category with a label such as “Search in dog food”.

-The new category search delivered 41.3% increase in search on mobile devices, resulted in 21.1% increase in category-to-product conversions and most importantly increased mobile conversion by 10.2%.
+The new category search delivered 41.3% increase in search on mobile devices, resulting in 21.1% increase in category-to-product conversions, and most importantly, increased mobile conversion by 10.2%.

 These are just some of the tests we’ve done for Kohepets.
 We’ve had 72% success rate with our tests so far thanks to the extensive research we put into creating every new variation.

 That’s the good thing about A/B testing – you find out what works and what doesn’t and get value from negative tests to build successful ones.
 We have a structured conversion approach that helps us continuously deliver improvements for any ecommerce site.